gcalderone/qsfit/README.md

 is customizable for specific needs, and can be extended to analyze spectra from other data sources.

-The reference website is: [http://qsfit.inaf.it](http://qsfit.inaf.it).
+The main website is: [http://qsfit.inaf.it](http://qsfit.inaf.it).
+(If you're not able to access this site try [http://ross2.iasfbo.inaf.it/qsfit/](http://ross2.iasfbo.inaf.it/qsfit/))

+The reference paper is: https://arxiv.org/abs/1612.01580